Team Gobiyond - Mongol Rally 2015

 No

 Three rally cars crossing together.
 Agents trying to sell insurance certificate after border.
-Several teams did not bother and were never asked for proof of insurance
+Several teams did not bother and were never

 Tajikistan